Therapy for Perfectionism & People-Pleasing:

 You care deeply about others and while your ability to shapeshift and be flexible can be an advantage, saying “yes” before you’ve even thought it through has gotten old.
-You may avoid conflict at all costs and find yourself struggling with over apologizing.
+You spend late nights on social media feeling like you’re the only one who hasn’t figured “it” out.
+You do everything for everyone else…it’s easier that way.

 You find that your self-worth is tied to the approval of others.